 September is Sexual Health Awareness Month and our team at Access Community Health Network (ACCESS), wants to help you take control of all aspects of your life, including your sexual health.
-Think of it as a form of self care – and if 2020 has taught us anything, it is important to take a moment and do some good for your body, mind and spirit.
+Think of it as a form of self care – and if this pandemic has taught us anything, it is important to take a moment and do some good for your body, mind and spirit.

 If you are looking for an inclusive space for your reproductive or sexual health needs, ACCESS is happy to offer the Illinois Family Planning Program at four suburban Chicago locations.

 Sexual health is a state of physical, mental and social well-being in relation to your sexuality.
 It is more than the traditional view of preventing unplanned pregnancies and diseases.
 Practicing safe sex requires a positive, inclusive and respectful approach to sexuality and sexual relationships when faced with pleasurable sexual experiences.

 According to state data, in the last 3 months, Illinois teens ages 15-19 have had almost as many STD cases than those individuals between the ages of 20-24, which is the highest among all age groups.
 A teens lack of knowledge about sexual health can carry on into their adult years.
 We believe education and sexual health services are fundamental to your health now and in the future.

 Dispelling the Myths about the Illinois Family Planning Program

 The Illinois Family Planning Program at ACCESS offers low to no-cost, inclusive sexual health resources and services for men and women that are 12 years of age or older.
 Services do not require parental consent and all patient information is kept confidential.

 I’m not even thinking about planning a family, is this program for me?